 Mind Cymru is governed by Pwyllgor, a committee of volunteers who help shape our direction and make sure we're on the right track.
 Read about our committee members on this page.

 Sue is Director of Mind Cymru and an executive director of Mind; with shared corporate responsibility for delivering Minds strategy in England and Wales.
 Sue leads Minds’ work as a federation in Wales, working closely with Local Mind leaders and partners.
 She chairs the Wales Alliance for Mental Health, bringing together third sector charity leaders working in mental health, diversity, suicide and self-harm to influence government and the mental health system in Wales.
 She also leads the Time to Change Wales anti stigma campaign, to tackle discrimination and stigma within diverse and disadvantaged communities, in partnership.
 Prior to this role, Sue was Head of Operations at Mind Cymru for five years working with Local Minds and partners to co-produce, pilot, and scale service delivery models to support beneficiaries and deliver impact in Wales.
 Sue’s previous background is in Criminal Justice, where she held senior leadership roles in the Prison Service, Probation Service and Ministry of Justice.
 Outside of work, she enjoys cold water swimming, running, reading, travelling home to Ireland, and being a mum to two teenagers.

-Originally a mental health nurse, Emrys has since worked in mental health policy, commissioning and service provision including as the Director of the NHS Delivery Unit.
-Emrys has directed performance reviews of adult and children's mental health services within Wales, including reviews of service delivery and service access models.
+Emrys has lots of experience in mental health.
+He trained as a mental health nurse, before moving into mental health policy, commissioning and service provision.
+He was also the director of the NHS Delivery Unit.
+Emrys has directed performance reviews of adult and children's mental health services in Wales.